CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     - the evaluation interval. (metric_period)
     - threshold of delay index. (threshold)

-``evaluate.sh`` is an example scoring script that output the scores of your agent in multiple sample traffic flow
+``evaluate.sh`` is an example scoring script that output the scores of your agent in multiple sample traffic flow settings;

-``evaluate.py`` is a scoring script that evaluate your agent only in single flow.
+``evaluate.py`` is a scoring script that evaluate your agent only in single traffic flow setting.
 It is similar to ``evaluate.py`` in the qualification phase.
-Detain of arguments is in code
+Detairs on how to evaluate your solution is shown below,

 .. code-block::